RBLakshya/Auto-Typer-Zer0/README.md

 ## Known Bugs
 - macOS Version opens with two icons in Dock, this will be fixed once the app is switched to swift.
-- Collapsible text fields don't minimize on click unless another is opened, this will be fixed in coming updates.

 ---